Loathing-Associates-Scripting-Society/display3/README.md

 # Display3

 Display3 is a relay override script for KoLmafia.
-It shows the Display Case (including your own and others) in a compact three-column layout, similar to your inventory.
+It shows the Display Case in a compact three-column layout, similar to your inventory.

 _Scroll less, see more._